Remote Passenger Crash Survival

 - Keep your seatbelt low and tight across your hips

-The three immediate post-stop threats
+Immediate post-stop threats

 - Fire and smoke